Jarongo254/ACN/README.md

 ### Network Properties

-- Network properties are network invariant (does not depend a particular drawing of the graph)
+- Network properties are network invariant (do not depend a particular drawing of the graph)
     * Properties are preserved in isomorphic networks

 #### Isomorphism